Jaehyun-Jeong/Jaehyun-Jeong.github.io/_posts/2025-12-21-ros2-services.md

 If you don't know about ROS 2 Topics, go to [this](https://jaehyun-jeong.github.io/2025/12/09/ros2-topics.html) page and learn.

-**Topics are used for data streams (unidirectional), and Services for a client/server interaction (bidirectional).** First, Services can work in synchronous or asynchronous manner.
-If the service is synchronous, the client send a request and block until receiving response.
-However, if the service is asynchronous, the client send a request and register callback function for the response and continue its execution.
-If the server responded, the callback function triggered.
-Second Services are defined by name and the pair of messages.
-One message is Request and other message is Response.
-Last but not least, a service can only exist once, but can have multiple clients.
+**Topics are used for data streams (unidirectional), and Services are used for a client/server interactions (bidirectional).**

+First , Services can work in a synchronous or asynchronous manner.
+If the service is synchronous, the client sends a Request and blocks until receiving a response.
+However, if the service is asynchronous, the client sends a Request, registers a callback function for the response and continues its execution.
+When the server responds, the callback function is triggered.

+Furthermore, you define services by name and a pair of messages.
+One message is the Request and other message is the Response.

+Finally, only one server can exist for a given service name.

 ## Simple Python code